What You'll Find On This Page

 Luxurious 5-star hotel in the heart of Rovinj

-Bus.: There are bus stations located all over Croatia that run to Rovinj.
-Rovinj to Zagreb is approximately 250kms.
-Local buses are a very reliable form of transportation within Rovinj.
+- Bus.
+Bus stations all over Croatia serve buses that run to Rovinj.
+Rovinj to Zagreb is approximately 250 kilometers.
+Within the city, local buses are a very reliable form of transportation.

-Train.
-There is a train station located in Rovinj, although taking trains in Croatia is not the best option given its limited choices.
+- Train.
+There is a train station in Rovinj, although taking trains in Croatia is not the best option given the limited options.

-Car: Road travel is for us, the best choice in Istria.
+- Car: Road travel is, for us, the best choice in Istria.
 There are a series of roads that connect Croatia to other parts of Europe and great highways internally.
-Book your rental car in advance as during peak season rental cars are limited.
+Book your rental car in advance because during peak season rental cars are limited.

-Parking.
-There are several parking locations along the beaches in Rovinj.
-Many hotels offer parking as part of their amenities.
+- Parking.
+There are several parking locations along the beaches in Rovinj and many hotels offer parking as part of their amenities.
 Keep in mind, there are no cars allowed in the center of Rovinj, so plan your drive and parking accordingly.

 What do you think will be your favorite thing to do in Rovinj?

 We want you to know: This post contains affiliate links, which means at no extra cost to you, if you make a booking, we receive a commission.
 Each one helps keep this blog free.
 Main photo credit: Dennis Stauffer and many photos by Mario Fajt